-Bhagvad Gita is an inspirational source for everyone, common man, startup entrepreneurs, business tycoons.
-This ancient scripture has over 18 chapters, that details the counselling of Krishna to Arjuna during the Kurukshetra war, in the India epic of Mahabharata.
+Bhagavad Gita is an inspirational source for everyone, common man, startup entrepreneurs, business tycoons.
+This ancient scripture has over 18 chapters, that details the counseling of Krishna to Arjuna during the Kurukshetra war, in the India epic of Mahabharata.
 Since Mahabharata was between the family and people loved by Arjuna, he was not prepared to fight with them.
-This is when Krishna counselled him and Bhagvad Gita is all about management.
+This is when Krishna counseled him and Bhagavad Gita is all about management.
 It is all about knowing the situation, planning and performing rightly.

 We often search the words of wisdom or learnings from entrepreneurs but we forget that we already have our own rich intellectual heritage.
 Have we ever thought that entrepreneurship can be better learned if we consider our own roots and gain eternal management lessons from our past heritage?
 Our great religious epics have extremely useful quotes that still stand true, and even better than earlier times.
 I am sure many of us must have explored the treasures from Bhagvad Gita and below are some of the miraculous shlokas about life, career, wisdom, management and much more.